493 College Street, 203.432.3323

 The course seeks to give students the conceptual tools for a constructive engagement with sociological theory and theorizing.
 We trace the genealogies of dominant theoretical approaches and explore the ways in which theorists contend with these approaches when confronting the central questions of both modernity and the discipline.

-SOCY 560a or b / PLSC 734a or b, Comparative Research Workshop Julia Adams
+SOCY 560a / PLSC 734a, Comparative Research Workshop Philip Gorski

 This weekly workshop is dedicated to group discussion of work-in-progress by visiting scholars, Yale graduate students, and in-house faculty from Sociology and affiliated disciplines.
 Papers are distributed a week ahead of time and also posted on the website of the Center for Comparative Research (http://ccr.yale.edu).
-Students who take the course for a letter grade are expected to present a paper-in-progress the term that they are enrolled for credit.
+Students who are enrolled for credit are expected to present a paper-in-progress.

-SOCY 580a, Introduction to Methods in Quantitative Sociology Lloyd Grieger
+SOCY 580a, Introduction to Methods in Quantitative Sociology Daniel Karell

 Introduction to methods in quantitative sociological research.
 Covers data description; graphical approaches; elementary probability theory; bivariate and multivariate linear regression; regression diagnostics.
 Includes hands-on data analysis using Stata.